Click any location name to see all lines serving that location. Click any column to view detailed schedule and stop locations.

 u Stops to pick up only. d Stops to set down only. i Intermediate stop, no pick up or set down. t Stops only if pre-booked by telephone. ⇣ does not call at this station or location. ➁Next Day ➂Third day ➃Fourth day All times in this table are in local time zones.
 Services are colour coded by mode as follows:

-with credit on it to travel on VLine trains in this region.
-You can purchase Myki cards from any Melbourne or VLine railway station, from Myki vending machines at railway stations, major downtown tram stops and Melbourne Airport.
+with credit on it.
+You can purchase Myki cards from any Melbourne railway station, from Myki vending machines at railway stations, major downtown tram stops and Melbourne Airport.
 You can also purchase Myki cards at 7-eleven stores across Melbourne's suburbs.
-You CANNOT purchase myki cards or add credit to a myki card on board trains.
+You CANNOT purchase myki cards or add credit to a myki card on board trams, so if you are travelling outside the Free Tram Zone you must ensure you have a valid myki before boarding.